Sameesunkaria/SwiftJQ/README.md

 #### `all`

 Returns an array of all the emitted values by the jq program.

+The result obtained by processing `all` outputs using the program shown in the example for initialization:

 ```swift
 let result = try program.all(for: "[1, 2, 3, 4, 5, 6]")